tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

-**6.1 Origin of life – Evolution of life forms Theory of special creation** states that
+## Origin of life – Evolution of life forms

-life was created by a supernatural power, respectfully referred to as “God”.
+Theory of special creation states that life was created by a supernatural power, respectfully referred to as “God”.
 According to Hinduism, Lord Brahma created the Earth.
 Christianity, Islam and most religions believe that God created the universe, the plants and the animals.

 According to **the theory of spontaneous generation** or Abiogenesis, living organisms originated from non-living materials and occurred through stepwise chemical and molecular evolution over millions of years.
 Thomas Huxley coined the term abiogenesis.